Mammes of Caesarea: Lebanon

 Saint Mammes is also a popular saint in Lebanon with many churches and convents named in his honor.
 He is the patron saint of Deir Mimas in Lebanon.
 Grand festivities are organized each year when the town celebrates the feast of Saint Mamas on September 15.
 The town has both an orthodox monastery, which overlooks the Litani valley of Deirmimas, and a Melkite catholic church, located inside the village, named after Saint Mammes.

 Mammes is also honored in Kfarhata, which is adjacent to Zgharta.
 The Church of Saint Mamas in Ehden was built in 749 A.D. and is one of the oldest Maronite Catholic churches in Lebanon.
 Lebanon is also home to the Saint Mamas Church of Baabdat, which was built in the 16th century.

 Another Maronite Lebanese monastery called Dayr Mar Mamas is being restored by the town's folks of the rural village of Bechaaleh (also spelled Bechealeh) located in the district of Batroun in the north of Lebanon.

 Cyprus

 In Cyprus, Mammes is popularly known as a poor hermit who lived in a cave near the town of Morphou.
 According to local legend, he lived in very poor circumstances, and when the authorities tried to tax him, he evaded them.
 Soldiers were sent out and they captured him, but on the way back to town, Mammes saw a lion attacking a lamb, escaped the soldiers, saved the lamb, jumped on the lion's back, and rode it into town.
 His bravery earned him exemption from taxation.

 St. Mamas Monastery is the third most important place of worship for the Greek Orthodox in Cyprus after St. Barnabas tomb at Famagusta and Apostolos Andreas Monastery at Karpasia.

+There is also a village named after Saint Mamas (Άγιος Μάμας) in the northern part of the Limassol district with the main church of the village dedicated to the martyred saint.

+The Greek Orthodox Church celebrates his memory on the 2nd of September.